Sparse Linear Ensemble Systems and Structural Controllability: Conclusions and Outlooks

-We introduce and solve the structural controllability problem for linear ensemble systems over (finite unions of) closed intervals.
+We have introduced and solved the structural controllability problem for linear ensemble systems over (finite unions of) closed intervals in $\R$.
 A necessary and sufficient condition is provided in Theorem~\ref{thm:main1} for a sparsity pattern to be structural controllable.
 The minimal sparsity patterns are further characterized in Theorem~\ref{thm:minimal}.

-Note that in the definition of structural controllability (Def.~\ref{def:StrucContr}), we only need $(A, B)$ to be continuous.
+Recall that in the definition of structural controllability (Def.~\ref{def:StrucContr}), we only need $(A, B)$ to be continuous.
 The condition can be made stronger by requiring that $(A, B)$ be $k$th continuously differentiable, for $k = 0,\ldots, \infty$, or even real-analytic, i.e., $k = \omega$.
 But, changing the condition does not affect the results.
-This holds because the $(A, B)$ pair constructed in Subsection~\ref{ssec:sufficiency} is, in fact, linear in $\sigma$.
+This holds because the $(A, b)$ pair constructed in Subsection~\ref{ssec:sufficiency} is, in fact, linear in $\sigma$.

-The class of structurally controllable sparsity patterns will shrink if the parameterization space $\Sigma$ becomes a circle.
-Characterization of the sparsity patterns for that case is in the scope of our future work.
-For the case where the dimension of $\Sigma$ is greater than one, we conjecture that there does not exist any sparsity pattern that is structural controllable.
-The conjecture is due to the negative result established in~\cite{chen2020controllability}.

-Finally, if we go beyond linear ensemble systems and consider nonlinear ones, then the necessary and sufficient condition (condition-A) for structural controllability could be relaxed.
-In particular, the subgraphs induced by the state-nodes may not need to admit Hamiltonian decompositions anymore.
-A prototype of sparse bilinear ensemble system is investigated in~\cite{chen2019controllability}.
-There, only strong connectivity of the state-nodes is required.
-The tradeoff between nonlinearity and sparsity will be investigated on another occasion.
+A relevant question we will aim to investigate in the future is formulated below: Let $G\in \mathcal{G}_{n,m}$ be structurally controllable digraph.
+For two nonnegative integers $k$ and $\ell$, we let